 Roth IRAs have the added benefit of not requiring minimum distributions, which now begin at the age of 72 for traditional IRAs.
 If you do not expect to need the funds at age 72 and beyond, a Roth IRA can be a great way to allow for longer-term, tax-free growth and serve as a legacy planning tool to pass wealth to the next generation.

 There are many nuances to be aware of before you convert to a Roth IRA.
-For example, funds received from a Roth IRA conversion should generally remain in the Roth IRA account for at least five years so that taxes and penalties are not assessed when distributing the Roth IRA funds out of the account.
+For example, funds received from a Roth IRA conversion should generally remain in the Roth IRA account for at least five years.
+This way, taxes and penalties are not assessed when distributing the Roth IRA funds out of the account.
 There are several factors to mitigate some of these negative consequences, such as the age of the IRA owner and whether the Roth IRA account has been funded in the past.
-Consult with your advisor to review these factors before an IRA conversion.
+Consult your advisor to review these factors before an IRA conversion.

-While not directly correlated to COVID-19, the SECURE Act (enacted December 20, 2019) may be a factor in the decision to convert since it eliminated the ability for those who inherit IRAs to stretch RMDs over the span of their own lifetime.
+The SECURE Act (enacted December 20, 2019) may be a factor in the decision to convert since it eliminated the ability for those who inherit IRAs to stretch required minimum distributions over the span of their own lifetime.
 As a result of this legislation, non-spouse beneficiaries must generally withdraw the full balance of an IRA within 10 years and pay the tax associated with these distributions.
 If you plan to utilize a Roth IRA as a tool to accomplish legacy goals and transfer assets to future generations, consider a conversion, pay the tax, and leave your beneficiaries a tax-free asset.

 4. Is the market value of your IRA significantly lower than usual?